CameronKish/Cellami/store_package/store_listing.md

 • Ollama (free download from ollama.com)
 • 8GB RAM minimum (16GB recommended)

-Get started in minutes.
-No account required.
-No credit card.
-Just install and go.
+Get started in minutes: Add from Store, download the companion app and Ollama, and launch.
 ```

 ---